Argentina bonds, stocks firm on possible deal to exit default

 "There is no doubt whatsoever that the Republic of Argentina has duly paid the amounts due on the exchanged bonds in the manner required," the government said on Wednesday in a legal notice to creditors who took part in 2005 and 2010 bond swaps.

-The blocked funds belonged exclusively to the bondholders, said Argentina, which has heavily criticized the judge and labelled him an "agent" of the New York hedge funds.
+The blocked funds belonged exclusively to the bondholders, said Argentina, which has heavily criticized the judge and labeled him an "agent" of the New York hedge funds.

 Now that Argentina is in default, the holdouts may have lost leverage.
 If no deal is reached quickly, other bondholders might demand advanced full payment of the principal value of their debt, a process known as an "acceleration."